OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

         > The **Calendar** link will not work yet... you will add that in the next exercise.

-## Exercise 3: Leverage the Microsoft Graph API and SDK
+## Exercise 3: Leverage the Microsoft Graph and SDK
-In this exercise you will add a controller and views that utilize the Microsoft Graph API and SDK.
+In this exercise you will add a controller and views that utilize the Microsoft Graph and SDK.

 1. With the authentication process complete, add a new controller that will retrieve events from your calendar:
   1. Right-click the **Models** folder and select **Add/Class**.